nus-cs2103-AY2122S1/ip/docs/README.md

 _________________________

 ### Clearing all tasks
-If for some reason the list of tasks is too full, or the user is too lazy, the user can clear all the tasks at one go.
+Clears all tasks.
 The usage is `clear.`

 Example: `clear` clears all tasks.